patkemble/springboot-sso-oauth2-example/README.md

 Clicking the Login button will prompt you for a Facebook username/password and then ask you for authorization (permission) that you would grant the requesting application (SsoExampleApplication) to use for an identity and claims

+## Oauth Client Config
+You can see the more elaborate setup and configuation available if you utilize some of the [lower level spring library on this branch](https://github.com/PhysicianExperience/sso-oauth2-example/tree/oauth-client)